tejasraman/bashstaller/README.md

 ### TODO:
 * Make from-source and binary file installers
 * Make a way to store file contents inside script for static binaries
-* Make a wxWidgets version for easy use with cython to create a binary installer
+* Make a wxWidgets version for easy use with cython to create a fully platform-native/binary installer

 ### Credits:
 * GNOME for zenity